MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/shift-drawer-management.md

 # required metadata

 title: Shift and cash drawer management
-description: This topic explains how to set up and use the two types of retail point of sale (POS) shifts, shared and stand-alone.
+description: This topic explains how to set up and use shifts in retail point of sale (POS).
 author: jeffblucher
 manager: AnnBe
 ms.date: 05/10/2018